 - Put broccoli and cauliflower in the instant pot

 Since the instant pot only holds so many vegetables, and I was running out of containers to put everything in, I only made enough vegetables to last through Wednesday.

 - Freeze-dried strawberries

-There were a couple of days that we didn’t go out to the house we’re working on, so I did some extras with the kids lunches – we made tacos one day, and fried potatoes to go with the chicken another day.
+There were a couple of days that we didn’t go out to the house we were working on, so I did some extras with the kid’s lunches – we made tacos one day and fried potatoes to go with the chicken another day.